New Hampshire Petition for Name Change

 Step 3 – Serve Order of Notice (If Applicable)

-Petitioners who are incarcerated or on probation will receive an Order of Notice from the court.
-They must arrange for the sheriff’s department to serve the Order and a copy of the Petition to the Department of Corrections.[1]
+Petitioners who are incarcerated or on probation must arrange for the sheriff’s department to serve a copy of the Petition to the Department of Corrections.[1]

 Marriage and Divorce

-The court may restore an individual’s former surname in the official Divorce Decree.[4]
+The court may restore an individual’s former surname in the official divorce decree, regardless of whether the request was made in the petition.[4]